 It’s written by me, Éric Grenier.
 I’ve been writing about electoral politics since 2008, when I launched the website ThreeHundredEight.com.
 I’ve written for publications like The Globe and Mail, The Huffington Post Canada and The Hill Times, and I was a senior writer and the CBC’s polls analyst working out of its parliamentary bureau in Ottawa from 2014 to 2021.

 Over my career, I’ve covered dozens of elections across Canada.
 At The Writ, I’m hoping to cover dozens more.

 Paid subscribers to The Writ will have full access to its content and you won’t have to worry about missing anything.
 Every new article or podcast goes directly to your inbox.

-In addition to having unfettered access to everything on the site, you’ll get exclusive bonus podcast episodes and be able to take part in the discussion threads.
+In addition to having unfettered access to everything on the site, you’ll get exclusive bonus podcast episodes during campaigns and be able to take part in the discussion threads.
 There’ll be some other perks, too, as The Writ expands to other platforms.

 Are you a student on a limited budget?
 Are you an organization looking for a group subscription?
 Get in touch for reduced student and group rates.

 Have any questions, feedback or inquiries?
 Send me an email.